-No Director shall receive remuneration of any type from the Corporation for the performance of his or her governance duties as a Board Member.
+In our Bylaws, Autism Alliance of Canada has decided that no Director shall receive remuneration of any type from the Corporation for the performance of their governance duties as a Board Member.
 Expenses incurred while carrying out governance duties for the Corporation are the sole responsibility of the Member, unless otherwise approved by a motion from the Board.